 Want to jump ahead to learn how to adjust your map types and details?
 Click here.

 Map types represent the primary base-layer, or default view for your map.
 Each type will have slightly different features, points of interest, and attributes.
-Note that only one map type can be viewed at a time, but you can easily toggle between map types, as need.
+Note that only one map type can be viewed at a time, but you can easily toggle between map types, as needed.

 Below is a brief overview of each of our map types: